L4w1i3t/Alter-Ego-AI/README.md

 ## Setup

 Currently, ALTER EGO is in the early stages of development and is not publicly available for general use.
 If you're interested in exploring the project or contributing to its development, you are welcome to clone the repository and set it up yourself.
-Please note that this requires:
+Please note that this program requires:

-- **Technical Expertise**: Familiarity with Python, AI models, and API integrations.
+- **Technical Expertise**: Familiarity with Python, language models, and API integrations.
 - **API Access**: Valid API keys for OpenAI and ElevenLabs.
+- **An Ollama Distribution**: Have Ollama correctly set up on your system.
 - **Hardware Requirements**: A capable system that can handle the computational load, preferably with GPU support.
 A full breakdown of recommended hardware will come in a future update after significant testing.

+Please note that for language models, you will absolutely need the setup for either OpenAI or Ollama to use the program.
+The API keys are not required to run the program, but they are needed to run their respective services.

 ---